 01

 Start with this video's job: A hands-on walkthrough of downloading and running a new self-improving open-source coding model family (9B, 31B, 35B MoE, and 397B MoE variants) locally on a Mac using MLX and OllamaX, then stress-testing it against Qwen 3.5 with real email-writing, code-base, Webflow MCP, and front-end generation tasks.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “I was just chilling on Ollama, as you do, and I noticed this new Ornith Oh, Ornith Ornith updated 5 days ago, a self-improving family of open-source models for agentic coding.
 And it intrigued me.
 I began to...”

 02